 Have you ever heard of the Tokyo neighbourhood, Meguro?
-Are you thinking about visiting this unique area of Tokyo or even staying in Meguro, and wondering what are some things to do, places to visit and restaurants to check out?
+Are you thinking about visiting this unique area of Tokyo or even staying in Meguro, and wondering what are some things to do, places to visit, and restaurants to check out?

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
+Check out the Flip Japan Games here! |

 Meguro is a neighbourhood in Tokyo, Japan.
 It’s not too far from central Tokyo, but also far enough away where it has a calm and peaceful atmosphere.
-Although Meguro is predominantly a residential area, there are different offices, shops, restaurants, cafes and a few significant landmarks in the area.
+Although Meguro is predominantly a residential area, there are various offices, shops, restaurants, cafes, and a few significant landmarks in the area.
 There are even fifteen foreign embassies and consulates here.
 With a friendly environment and easy access, the Meguro area is a great place to visit or even to live in.

 This blog will give you all the best places to visit, so please refer to it anytime and plan out a fantastic trip to the Meguro ward!

-Things to do in Meguro
+Things to Do in Meguro

 Former Asakura Residence